 So the question is, how do you leverage your relationships with existing customers in order to drive more sales and more profits for your business?

-Here are 7 simple ways to transform repeat customers into money-making and passionate advocates for your brand:
+Here are seven ways to transform repeat customers into money-making and passionate advocates for your brand: